WrathChaos/MJPEGStreamLib/README.md

 ## Introduction
 Simple and elegant MJPEG Stream library.
 It is based on UIImageView and customizeable for your design.
-This is original a fork from [MjpegStreamingKit](https://github.com/freedom27/MjpegStreamingKit)

 <p align="center">
 <img width="300" height="600" src="https://github.com/WrathChaos/MJPEGStreamLib/blob/master/Screenshots/screenshot2.png">